Medically reviewed by Drugs.com. Last updated on Jun 11, 2022.

 - Internal bleeding.
 Bleeding can occur as slow blood loss that leads to anemia or as severe blood loss that may require hospitalization or a blood transfusion.
 Severe blood loss may cause black or bloody vomit or black or bloody stools.

 - Obstruction.
-Peptic ulcers can lead to swelling, inflammation or scarring that may block passage of food through the digestive tract.
-A blockage may make you become full easily, vomit and lose weight.
+Peptic ulcers can block passage of food through the digestive tract, causing you to become full easily, to vomit and to lose weight either through swelling from inflammation or through scarring.

 If you are taking an antacid prior to the testing for H. pylori, make sure to let your doctor know.
 Depending on which test is used, you may need to discontinue the medication for a period of time because antacids can lead to false-negative results.